NivinAnil/the-game/README.md

 [de Game](https://de-g-ame.herokuapp.com/)

--A game similar to the game 'Higher or Lower'.
+- A game similar to the game 'Higher or Lower'.